 Sex Offence and the Deep Impact on Victims (Kids and Adults)

 Sex offence is not limited to the moment that offence is done.
-Nor is it limited till the offender gets the right punishment.
+Nor is it limited untill the offender gets the right punishment.
 The offence lingers on with the victim for years.
 This holds particularly true when a child is abused sexually.
 The pain and the memories linger on in her/his adulthood.

 As per various studies conducted by crime specialists and psychologists across the globe, when a child is abused in any way, including sexual, she or he has the tendency to develop behavioral problems when they grow up.
 Also, many of the victims are likely to become offenders.